 Can I travel using an expired French resident permit?

 No, you cannot travel using an expired resident permit.
-If you travel, you return to France ony with a Visa de retour.
+If you travel, you can return to France only with a Visa de retour.

 However, there are a few exceptions and they are listed below.